emgrasmeder/about/cv.md

 [Speaking Engagements](speaking-engagements.md)

 I'm a fullstack developer with a background in data science; my strongest suit is where software engineering and data science meet.
 It's the craft of it that really motivates me.
 I love thinking about code abstractions, testability, refactorability, automation... stuff like that, but I especially want to be doing something meaningful for society with my time.
-Outside of work, I'm spending my days thinking about category theory, phenomenology, game development, daydreaming about how to build a better world, and fixing up a rusty old sailboat.
-I'm comfortable in the role of technical lead and am drawn towards conversations around business goals and product vision.
-My sweet spot is between code, weighing in on product and prioritization decisions, cultivating healthy team dynamics, and empowering my fellow colleagues - regardless of official role.
+Outside of work, I'm spending my days daydreaming about a better world, and fixing up a rusty old sailboat.
+I'm comfortable in the role of technical lead and am drawn towards conversations around business goals and product vision, but my sweet spot is between: coding, weighing in on product and prioritization decisions, cultivating healthy team dynamics, and empowering my fellow colleagues - regardless of official role.
 I believe that almost all the times when a tech endeavor fails, it's not because the technology was too complicated but because _people are complicated_.
 I think it's vital to focus on the humans - from the customers to the development team to management structures.

 Whether in a position of leadership or not, I try to approach problems the same way: as an anarchist.
 I believe in the power of consensus, accountability, taking personal responsibility, and asking, "what are the systemic problems?" and "how can we make this better for everyone?"

 ## Relevant Experience

+### Software Developer, zolar GmbH - Internal Developer Platform  (October 2023-Present)
+Overview: Support and enable zolar developers through tooling, documentation, and direct support to enable rapid deployment and reliability of their tech products

+Core Responsibilities:
+- Maintain and extend AWS Infrastructure as Code, delivering new capabilities in the form of library code, documentation, or provided services
+- Build out new GDPR Compliance service, working to simplify and automate a complex and painful manual process
+- On-demand access and permission grants, consultations of infrastructure and security best practices

+Interesting Challenges:
+- First time working on an SRE / Developer Platform role
+- Working to simplify the way we interact with a convoluted Customer data model
+- Writing new AWS CDK constructs for serverless architecture
+###### Core technologies involved: Typescript, Kafka, AWS CDK

 ### Software Developer, StackOverflow - Teams Product (October 2022-May 2023)
 Overview: Develop features in to support StackOverflow for Teams users to create, find, and collaborate on content